bjchia/bjchia.github.io/notetoself.md

 * If I enjoy taking PHY 9C and ENG 17, then you will know if EE will be a suitable double major or minor

 * Don't lose yourself in the noise.

-* **When you take the pressure off, you have always performed a lot better.
-Just go into a situation, have fun, and always smile.**

 * [Staying Calm](https://www.linkedin.com/pulse/20140805002649-50578967-how-successful-people-stay-calm/?trk=tod-posts-postall-ptlt&trk=tod-posts-postall-ptlt)